babynus/projeqtor/branches/V7.1/projeqtor/docs/user/ConfigurationManagement.rst

      - The contact, into customer organization, who will be responsible for the product delivery.
    * - Responsible
      - Person responsible for the product.
-   * - Is sub-product of
+   * - sub-product
      - Name of the top product if this product is a sub-product.
+   * - Status
+     - State to be registered.
    * - :term:`Closed`

+   * - Description :
      - Box checked indicates the product is archived.
-   * - Description
-     - Complete description of the product.

 **\* Required field**